arabellas-craft/arabellas-craft.github.io/_posts/2026-06-26-lunasa-folk-traditions.md

 Well into the twentieth century, on the first day of autumn in Ireland, people climbed the nearest hill, or gathered at a lake or river, and met the neighbouring parishes there for a day of food, music, and the first ripe berries.[^1]

-Lúnasa fell on 1 August, but the gathering usually moved to the nearest Sunday: the last Sunday in July in most places, the first Sunday in August in others.[^1] That's why the day carries so many Sunday names.
+Lúnasa fell on August 1st, but the gathering usually moved to the nearest Sunday: the last Sunday in July in most places, the first Sunday in August in others.[^1] That's why the day carries so many Sunday names.
 Garland Sunday, Bilberry Sunday, Reek Sunday, and Crom Dubh's Sunday all mark the same turn in the year, each named for what people did or where they went.

 This piece is about the customs themselves, recorded across Ireland into the twentieth century.
 For the plain overview, see [what is Lughnasadh?](/what-is-lughnasadh); the festival's [pre-Christian origins](/lunasa-pre-christian-origins) and the figure of [Crom Dubh](/crom-dubh-lughnasadh) each have their own article.